MicrosoftDocs/biztalk-docs/biztalk/technical-guides/general-biztalk-server-optimizations2.md

 ---
+title: "General optimizations - Part 2"
-description: "Learn about general optimizations that can be used to increase BizTalk Server performance after it has been installed and configured."
+description: Learn about general optimizations that increase BizTalk Server performance after installation and configuration. ms.prod: biztalk-server ms.topic: conceptual ms.date: 06/08/2017
-title: "General BizTalk Server Optimizations2 | Microsoft Docs" ms.custom: ""
-ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 41b452e9-d94c-4bcb-8ef6-e9cea28fc0ab
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---

-# General Optimizations for BizTalk Server
+# General optimizations for BizTalk Server - Part 2

 The following recommendations can be used to increase [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] performance.
 The optimizations listed in this topic are applied after [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] has been installed and configured.